Keep Cool Without Air

 These tips on how to keep cool without central air are my best money-saving tips.
 Ones that will help you to keep a bit cooler even if you are not lucky enough to have central air in your home.

 When looking for ways to live a simple life, saving money is at the top of that list.
+Use these tips as inspiration on how to keep cool longer before plugging in the A/C.

-I am going to let you in on a little secret, we do NOT have central air.
+I am going to let you in on a little secret: we do NOT have central air.

 And because we had no other options, I had to learn a few “keep cool” hacks so we weren’t, well, miserable.